John (Johnny, Old Farndale of Kilton) Farndale

 Farndale in 2016):

-The Will of John
+Will of John Farndale read:

 In the Name of God Amen.
 I John Farndale, of

-Kilton in the County of York, yeoman,
+Kilton in the County of York, yeoman, being weak in body but of sound

-day, the twenty second day of January in the year of Our Lord One Thousand
+January in the year of Our Lord One Thousand Eight Hundred and Seven, make,

-Eight Hundred and Seven, make, publish and ordain this my Last Will and
+publish and ordain this my Last Will and Testament in the manner following.

-Testament in the manner following.
-First, I give and bequeath unto my son John
+I give and bequeath unto my son John Farndale the sum of Thirteen pounds: also

-Farndale the sum of Thirteen pounds: also I give and bequeath unto my daughter
+I give and bequeath unto my daughter Grace Francis, the wife of William

-Grace Francis, the wife of William Francis, the sum of Thirteen pounds: also I
+Francis, the sum of Thirteen pounds: also I give and bequeath unto my said

-give and bequeath unto my said daughter Mary Franklin the sum of Thirteen
+daughter Mary Franklin the sum of Thirteen pounds: and all the above said

-pounds: and all the above said legacies shall be paid at the end of twelve
+legacies shall be paid at the end of twelve months next after my decease.

-months next after my decease.
-All the rest, residue and remainder of my money,
+the rest, residue and remainder of my money, goods, chattels and personal

-goods, chattels and personal estate whatsoever as I may die possessed of after
+estate whatsoever as I may die possessed of after my just debts and funeral

-my just debts and funeral expenses are discharged, I give and bequeath unto my
+expenses are discharged, I give and bequeath unto my son William Farndale whom

-son William Farndale whom I likewise make and appoint my said son William
+I likewise make and appoint my said son William Farndale sole executor of this

-Farndale sole executor of this my Last Will and Testament.
-In witness whereof I
+my Last Will and Testament.
+In witness whereof I have to this Last Will and

-have to this Last Will and Testament set my hand and seal the day and year
+Testament set my hand and seal the day and year first above written.

 Signed by John